Over $25.5 MILLION INVESTED

 $180,000

-ABLE Academy provides intensive applied behavior analysis and therapy for children with Autism and related disorders.
+ABLE Academy provides intensive applied behavior analysis and therapy for children with autism and related disorders.
 NCEF funding supports the Early Intensive Intervention Institute for developmentally delayed children, ages 1 through 7, who do not qualify for other funding or services elsewhere.

 • Avow Hospice